 Employers are advertising RVing jobs that have their best interest in mind.
 It may or may not be the perfect fit for you.

 With this in mind try to find easy ways to tweak the position so that its great for you and the employer!
 Handle these negotitations in your interview and make sure you list them in a clearly worded work agreement!

-One you have the information you need and fully understand the basics of Workamping and Workamping jobs, all you really need to know is where you can find the information about what jobs are now available.
+One you have the information you need and fully understand the basics of Workamping and Jobs for RVers, all you really need to know is where you can find the information about what jobs are now available.

 Websites for Workamping jobs will vary from paid to non-paid and offer a range of benefits from just basic job info to a full arsenal of tools and resources.
 Decide which sites suit you best and don’t be afraid to ask their support team specific questions, if you have them.